nodejs/diagnostics/documentation/hang/step2/using_chrome_devtools.md

 # Using Chrome DevTools

 [Chrome DevTools][] are very useful on development.
-It allow us to step into our programs and get our hands on every slice of our code and values of its local variables.
+It allows us to step into our programs and get our hands on every slice of our code and values of its local variables.